How to survive the post-holiday blues at work

 Yes, it’s cheating.
 But who says that you can’t have a short vacation after a big one?
 So plan a getaway, if you can, for one last dose of holiday cheer.
 The holidays might be over, but the joy doesn’t have to.

 If a weekend away isn’t an option, you can at least plan something you don’t normally do.
-Like spending the day practicing your favorite hobby or going to a concert.
-There are so many ways to fight the work blues so find the one that works for you!
+You can spend a day practicing your favorite hobby or going to a concert.
+There are so many ways to fight the work blues.
+Just find the one that works for you!

 It’s very usual to experience sadness at work after Christmas is over.
-Find comfort in knowing that post-holiday blues are very common and nothing to be alarmed about.
-Try these 6 tips and you’ll feel like yourself again before you know it.
+Find comfort in knowing that post-holiday blues are common and shouldn’t alarm you.
+Try these six tips, and you’ll feel like yourself again before you know it.
 If you have any tips of your own about defeating post-holiday blues that you’d like to share, don’t hesitate to leave a comment!